Harikesh10/DOCPAL/README.md

 ### DOCPAL - AI Health Assistant

-Enter your symptoms and view the disease!
+Enter your symptoms and view the disease!.